symfony-cmf/symfony-cmf-docs/bundles/core.rst

 The publish workflow system allows to control what content is available on the site.
 This is similar to the `Symfony2 security component`_.
-But contrary to the security check, the publish check can be executed even when no firewall is in place and the security context thus has no token (see `Symfony2 Authorization`_).
+But contrary to the security context, the publish check can be executed even when no firewall is in place and the security context thus has no token (see `Symfony2 Authorization`_).

 The publish workflow is also tied into the security workflow: The core bundle